OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-16.md

 ## Matthew 16:17

-Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by flesh and blood, but by My Father in heaven.
+Jesus replied, “Blessed are you, Simon son of Jonah, for this was not revealed to you by human means, but by My Father in heaven.

 ## Matthew 16:18

-And I tell you that you are Peter, and on this rock I will build My church, and the gates of Hades will not overcome it.
+And I tell you that you are Peter, and on this rock I will build My church, and the gates of Hades will not prevail against it.

 ## Matthew 16:19